< Free Resources

 Variable lease payments are payments made by a lessee to a lessor for the right to use an underlying asset that vary because of changes in facts or circumstances occurring after the commence date, other than the passage of time.

 When an index-based variable payment adjusts due to a change in the index, IFRS 16 requires a lessee to remeasure the lease liability on the date when the adjustment to the lease payment takes effect.
-Under U.S. GAAP, remeasurement is not required.
-Rather, under ASC 842, changes to index or rate-based variable lease payments are recognized in the income statement in the period of the change.
+U.S. GAAP does not require remeasurement.
+Rather, ASC 842 recognizes changes to index or rate-based variable lease payments in the income statement in the period of the change.

 In a sale and leaseback transaction, the sale criteria in ASC 606, Revenue from Contracts with Customers, for U.S. GAAP and IFRS 15, Revenue from Contracts with Customers, for IFRS must be met to recognize a sale.